Local and Multi-Scale Strategies to Mitigate Exponential Concentration in Quantum Kernels: Results and analysis

 We first study how kernel geometry changes as the feature dimension $d$ increases.
-For each dataset we run a matched sweep over $d\in\{4,6,\dots,20\}$ and compute (i) off-diagonal concentration statistics (median p50 and upper-tail p95) and (ii) spectral richness via the entropy-based effective rank $r_{\mathrm{eff}}$ defined in Eq.~\eqref{eq:effective_rank_entropy}.
+For each dataset we run a matched sweep over $d\in\{4,6,\dots,20\}$ and compute (i) off-diagonal concentration statistics (median p50 and upper-tail p95) and (ii) spectral diversity via the entropy-based effective rank $r_{\mathrm{eff}}$ defined in Eq.~\eqref{eq:effective_rank_entropy}.
 All kernels are normalized to unit diagonal, so changes in p50/p95 directly reflect how much similarity mass remains in the off-diagonals as $d$ grows.
-Unless otherwise noted, all curves are produced using the fixed deterministic train/validation/test split described in Section~\ref{methods}.
+Unless otherwise noted, all kernel families are evaluated using matched train/validation/test splits for each seed, following the protocol described in Section~\ref{methods}, with aggregation over the fixed seed grid specified in the corresponding figure captions.

 \paragraph{Off-diagonal concentration (p50).} Figure~\ref{fig:offdiag_p50_vs_d} shows the off-diagonal median (p50) as a function of $d$.
 Across all datasets, the baseline (global fidelity) kernel exhibits the strongest concentration signature: as $d$ increases, the p50 curve rapidly decreases toward $0$, consistent with the Gram matrix approaching the identity.
 In contrast, the local kernel maintains substantially higher p50 values over the same sweep, indicating that patch-wise aggregation retains nontrivial similarity structure at larger $d$.
 As expected, the multi-scale kernel typically interpolates between the baseline and local curves because it explicitly mixes global and local similarity.
 In most cases the baseline--local gap widens with $d$, highlighting that locality preserves meaningful off-diagonal similarity even in regimes where the global fidelity kernel is close to an identity matrix.